JuliaActors/Actors.jl/docs/src/interface.md

 2. Actors from other libraries written with that interface have actor level compatibility.
 Thus they can exchange messages, use the Actors registry (and upcoming supervision).
 3. Other libraries written against that interface can plugin the `Actors`' `onmessage` protocol and thus inherit the user API functions: [`call`](@ref), [`cast`](@ref) ...
 4. Other party libraries can start actors in another mode and implement a different `onmessage` protocol to make their actors do different things.
-5. Users can enhance the [`Msg`] types implemented and extend the `onmessage` methods for working with those messages.
+5. Users can enhance the implemented [`Msg`](@ref) types and extend the `onmessage` methods for working with those messages.

-## Different actor primitives
+## Reimplementing Actor Primitives

-On [`JuliaActors`](https://github.com/JuliaActors) there is a companion library [`SlowActors`](https://github.com/JuliaActors/SlowActors.jl) to illustrate the use of the interface.
+On [`JuliaActors`](https://github.com/JuliaActors) there is a companion library [`SlowActors`](https://github.com/JuliaActors/SlowActors.jl) to illustrate one use of the interface.
 This is a *completely different implementation* of the Actor Model.
 It doesn't use Julia `Channel`s for message passing and operates without an actor loop.
 Rather each time a message to a "slow" actor is sent, an actor `Task` is started.

 But in using the common [`Link`](@ref) type, actors from both libraries can communicate.
 With actually few lines of code `SlowActors` plugs in the `Actors` interface and is able to run the identical [examples](https://github.com/JuliaActors/SlowActors.jl/tree/master/examples).
 It actually only reimplements three primitives: `spawn`, `newLink` and `send!`.

-## Different actor mode and behavior
+## Change Actor Mode and Behavior

 `Actors` provides a mode field in both `Link` and `_ACT`, with `mode=:default` for normal operation.